hgw2101/carnd-behavioral-cloning-p3/writeup_template.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 I initially had one lap of data, then I added another lap of data, then flipped images.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+EDIT: after getting feedback from my reviewer, I decided to apply dropout to every CNN layer.
+I also generated new training data to start fresh.
+This ended up working very well, with dropout applied, my model performed just as well on track 1 but this is likely more generalized than the earlier model without dropout layers.
+The newly submitted video was generated using the model that has dropout layers.

 ####3.
 Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 110).